Terry Branstad, US ambassador to China, to leave next month

 The U.S. Embassy had contacted the People’s Daily on Aug.
 26 about the piece, asking that it be printed in full without any edits before Sept.
 4, the People’s Daily said in a statement posted online.

-Early in his first term, he met Xi Jinping, now China’s leader, when the then county-level Communist Party official visited Iowa on a 1985 trade trip.
+Early in his first gubernatorial term, he met Xi Jinping, now China’s leader, when the then county-level Communist Party official visited Iowa on a 1985 trade trip.

 Trump appointed him ambassador after a vacancy of several months, during which the embassy’s No. 2 official, David Rank, resigned after criticizing the Trump administration’s withdrawal from the Paris climate accord.